 Lily Elizabeth HELLYER (1880 - 1964)

-Lily Elizabeth HELLYER was born in about 1880 in Devonport, Plymouth, married Frederick Thompson and died in Tavistock, Devon, in 1964.
+Lily Sarah HELLYER was born on 19 November 1881 in Tavistock, Devon, married Frederick William Thompson in 1930 and died in Tavistock, Devon, in 1964.

 The following obituary and funeral write-up for Lily THOMPSON (nee HELLYER) was published in a local Tavistock newspaper...